xCryptik/developer-rig/README.md

 ## TL;DR
 Conceptualizing how an Extension works can be tricky, particularly in the context of the Developer Rig.
 Three main pieces are needed:
 * the Developer Rig service (i.e. `yarn start`)
-* a service hosting the Extension front end and associated assets (i.e. `yarn host`)
+* a service hosting the Extension front-end and associated assets (i.e. `yarn host`)
-* an Extension Backend Service (EBS)
+* an Extension Back-end Service (EBS)

-The Developer Rig loads the front end assets into its pages.
-The front end pages are able to call the EBS (signing requests with the Extension's JWT).
-An EBS can either respond directly to a front end client, or is able to push messages to all connected front ends via PubSub.
+The Developer Rig loads the front-end assets into its pages.
+The front-end pages are able to call the EBS (signing requests with the Extension's JWT).
+An EBS can either respond directly to a front-end client, or is able to push messages to all connected front-ends via PubSub.

 If you are experience difficulties getting things to work:
 * ensure that everything is running on HTTPS and accessible in your browser
 * ensure that the secret that is loaded into the Developer Rig matches the secret present in your EBS
-* if you are struggling to get PubSub to work, assert that your EBS receives and extracts the channel name from the JWT sent by the Extension front end
+* if you are struggling to get PubSub to work, assert that your EBS receives and extracts the channel name from the JWT sent by the Extension front-end

 ## Using Local Mode
 Local Mode enables developers to run their extension projects against